-For other investments made by the Group, the Group would monitor closely its performance and review its investment strategy periodically.
-We are cautiously seeking investment opportunities that will create synergy for the sustainable growth of the Group.
+For other investments made by the Group, the Group would monitor closely its performance and review the investment strategy periodically.
+The Group continues actively to explore the co-investment opportunities with Build King and Road King that will create synergy for the sustainable growth of the Group as a whole.